PopStackHack/mVoterAndroid/README.md

 ## Contributing

 You're welcomed to submit issues and pull requests as long as you adhere to Github community guideline.
-Any form of contribution is welcomed, from typo error to submitting a new feature.
+Read [Contributing.md](https://github.com/PopStackHack/mVoterAndroid/blob/master/Contributing.md) for more information on how to setup your development environment.

 ## Download